 Press the plunger into a smooth surface.
 Try to pull it away.
+What do you observe?

+punn away.
 The plunger is difficult to pull away.

+Explain why this happens.

 When the plunger is pushed down, the air inside is pushed out, leaving a lower pressure inside the plunger cup than outside.
 The atmospheric pressure acting on the outside of the plunger cup holds it in place.

-The bottle has two holes, one higher than the other.
+The bottle has two holes, one higher than the What do you observe?

+other.
 Fill it with water and put on the lid.
-If the top hole is covered, what happens to the water coming out of the lower hole?
+If the top hole is covered, what happens to the water The water streaming out of the lower

-The water streaming out of the lower hole can be stopped by covering the top hole.
+coming out of the lower hole? hole can be stopped by covering the top hole.

+Explain why this happens.

-The water only streams out of the lower hole if air can get into the bottle via the top hole.
-That air exerts pressure on the water in the bottle, pushing it out of the hole at the bottom.
+The water only streams out of the lower

+hole if air can get into the bottle via the

+top hole.
+That air exerts pressure on the

+water in the bottle, pushing it out of the

+hole at the bottom.